my-basic/code_editor_unity/README.md

 It supports code manipulating, interpreter interacting, and future customization.
 I used MY-BASIC DLLs for Windows for demonstration.
 You can build shared object for other platforms by yourself, or use other interpreters.
 See the link for more information about [MY-BASIC](https://github.com/paladin-t/my_basic).

+Note this repository doesn't contain any extended libraries or other playable stuffs.
+It's just a simple reusable code editor/shell demonstration.

 ## Configuration

 ![](docs/config.png)